joehunterdev/react-complete-guide/readme.md

   #### Toggling Favorites with the Context API

   #### Context API Summary (and why NOT to use it instead of Redux)
+    - Context is its good for low *frequency updates*

   #### Getting Started with a Custom Hook as a Store
+    - Context api is made for some states like authentication

   #### Finishing the Store Hook

+    - For hight frequency states we do have alt to redux

   #### Creating a Concrete Store